You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Liver Problems and Lipitor

 The liver plays a crucial role in metabolizing Lipitor, and individuals with pre-existing liver problems may be at a higher risk of experiencing adverse effects.
-Liver problems can include:
+According to the FDA, Lipitor can cause liver damage, including liver failure, in rare cases.
+This is particularly concerning for individuals with a history of liver disease, such as cirrhosis, hepatitis, or liver cancer.

 Risks of Taking Lipitor with Liver Problems